Iskandar Widjaja: Life

 Concert tours have taken him to all five continents with the Berlin Philharmonie, the Aula Simfonia Jakarta, the Tel Aviv Opera House, the Hong Kong City Hall.
-He regularly appears as a soloist with orchestras such as the Sydney Symphony Orchestra, the German Symphony Orchestra and the Konzerthausorchester Berlin, L'Orchestre de la Suisse Romande, the Warsaw, Munich and Shanghai Philharmonic Orchestras and others.
+He regularly appears as a soloist with orchestras such as the Sydney Symphony Orchestra, the German Symphony Orchestra and the Konzerthausorchester Berlin, L'Orchestre de la Suisse Romande, and the Warsaw, Munich and Shanghai Philharmonic Orchestras.

 In 2013, he performed for the first time in Hong Kong and played at the opening event of the APEC Summit in Bali.

 In 2014, he made his debut at the Münchner Philharmoniker conducted by Christoph Eschenbach.

 In 2007–2009, Widjaja played on a more than 150 year old violin by Nicolas Darche, which was given to him on loan as a multiple prize winner of the Competition of the German Musical Instrument Fund.